macd/kujenga/README.md

 Using Amazon EC2 requires having an account there.
-Kujenga now leverages boto3's features to read your **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** from ~/.aws/credentials and region spec from ~/.aws/config
+Kujenga now leverages boto3's features to read your **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** from ~/.aws/credentials and the region spec from ~/.aws/config

 ## Installation
-TODO:
+pip install kujenga

 ## Details